MercierCharles/MercierCharles.github.io/research.md

 - Coordinated attacks

-Using linguistic profiling (sentiment models, LIWC-style categories), we look at the average textual features in each cluster's negative posts.
+Using linguistic profiling (sentiment models, LIWC-style categories), we can look at the average textual features in each cluster's negative posts.
 Our aim is to identify which clusters express negativety as critical, constructive arguments, and which clusters express it as hostility and personal attacks.

 ### Graphs